PaulBarrett79/yotfh/_posts/2016-01-22-recreation.md

 tags: news
 ---

-We are delighted to announce the release of our latest EP - "Recreation", containing 4 tracks recorded with Andy Fernihough at Crash Studios.
+We are delighted to announce the release of our latest EP - "Recreation", containing 4 tracks recorded with Andy Fernihough.

 <figure>
 <img src="img/recreation-cover-300.png" class="img img-responsive center-block" style="border:1px solid #444">